qzorg/flask-pomf/README.md

-Imageboard Software written in Flask.
+A pomf clone written in Flask.
 Designed to have very little JS, and should be able to operate with none at all.

 ## Creating a Dev Environment